GeoSap93/GeoSap93/README.md

 👩‍🏫 I am EYFS Lead / DSL looking into switcing careers!

 🥇 Currently a proud student in CFG Degree Summer Cohort 2024 (Data Science Stream - Degree & Masters).
-I’m interested in a Data Analysis carrer path (Business Analyst, Data Analyst, Data Scientist).
+I’m interested in a Data Analysis carrer path (Business Analyst, Data Analyst, Data Scientist, Machine Learning).

 💞️ I’m looking forward to building a new career in tech with interest in analysing data and using visualization tools (Tableau, Seaborn Python Library,Excel).